Get THE RACK DEMO

 Budget for realistic expenses:

-• Breeding animals: $3,000-10,000 for quality foundation stock
+• Breeding animals: Foundation stock investment for quality genetics

-• Housing and equipment: $2,000-5,000 for professional setup
+• Housing and equipment: Professional setup including racks, thermostats, incubation

-• Annual operating costs: $1,500-3,000 for food, utilities, supplies
+• Annual operating costs: Food, utilities, supplies

-• Emergency fund: $2,000 for unexpected veterinary costs
+• Emergency fund: Unexpected veterinary costs

 Set production goals based on your breeding animals.
 A single breeding pair produces 4-8 offspring annually.
 Calculate how many animals you need to meet financial targets.